dwalker109/aoc-2022/README.md

 Quite a challenge.
 I obtained star 2 trying a super stupid solution I really didn't think would work, which I read about on the subreddit.
-It worked, but not on the test data.
-I still need to finish this day properly.
+It worked, but not on the test data. ~I still need to finish this day properly.~

+Day 16 now completes in a *reasonable* time (5 secs) and works on test and real input.
+Happy enough to move on.

 ### Day 17